apache/flink/docs/libs/gelly_guide.md

 val graph: Graph[Long, HashSet[Long], Double] = ...

 // configure the iteration
-val parameters = new VertexCentricConfiguration
+val parameters = new ScatterGatherConfiguration

 // set the messaging direction parameters.setDirection(EdgeDirection.IN)

-// run the vertex-centric iteration, also passing the configuration parameters val result = graph.runVertexCentricIteration(new VertexUpdater, new Messenger, maxIterations, parameters)
+// run the scatter-gather iteration, also passing the configuration parameters val result = graph.runScatterGatherIteration(new VertexUpdater, new Messenger, maxIterations, parameters)
 			.getVertices

 // user-defined functions